What You Need to Know

 Demolition of the remaining Key Bridge structures—both on land and over water—will occur in phases beginning in summer 2025 and will take several months to complete.
 Heavy machinery will be used throughout the process, which will not involve controlled detonations.

 Work will begin with the removal of the deck, barriers, and parapets over the river from both Hawkins Point and Sollers Point.
-Crews will then remove the deck, barriers, parapets, girders, and piers on the landside approaches, down to just below ground level, at both locations.
+Crews will then remove the deck, barriers, parapets, girdersA horizontal beam that supports the weight of a structure.
+G...
+More, and piers on the landside approaches, down to just below ground level, at both locations.
 The final step will be the removal of the original north and south abutments.

 Test piling serves as proof of concept to determine how strong and stable foundation supports (piles) are as they interface with the native soil, to make sure they can safely hold up the structure.
 Periodic test pile driving began in October 2025 and will continue through early Winter 2025/26.
 The results will guide the final design and construction of the main span foundations.